mirabarukaso/llm_webui_from_scratch/README.md

 4. Recommend [HuggingFace](https://huggingface.co/) `(I know what you're looking for, but I won't talk about it.)`

 # Create VENV and build llama-cpp-python with CUDA support
-0. In case you want to use a pre-build, go to #8
 1. Make sure you have installed `VS`, `NV Toolkit` and anything pip complains about missing.
 Google it yourself.
 2. Copy following files to VS
 ```